Titanium - 22Ti: uses

 The following uses for titanium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 Titanium metal is used for alloys with with aluminium, molybdenum, manganese, iron, and other metals.
 These alloys of titanium are used principally in the aerospace industry, for both airframes and engines, where lightweight strength and ability to withstand extremes of temperature are important.
 Titanium is as strong as steel, but much lighter.
 It is twice as strong as aluminium.
 It is nearly as resistant to corrosion as platinum.

 Titanium is a component of joint replacement parts, including hip ball and sockets.
 These may last for 20 years or so.
 Titanium is used in dental implants because it is able to "osseointegrate" (an unusual ability by which titanium fuses with bone tissue, perhaps through the titanium oxide layer on tianium metal).
 This results in implants that, while not cheap, can last 30 years.

 It has excellent resistance to sea water and is used for propeller shafts, rigging, and other parts of ships exposed to salt water.
 A titanium anode coated with platinum provides cathodic protection from corrosion by salt water.
 Titanium paint is an excellent reflector of infrared radiation, and is extensively used in solar observatories where heat causes poor viewing conditions.